mehulagg/gitlab/doc/user/project/issues/related_issues.md

 1. Input the issue reference number or paste in the full URL of the issue.

-1. In Gitlab Premium and higher, select whether the current issue relates to, blocks, or is blocked by the issues being entered.
+1. In GitLab Premium and higher, select whether the current issue relates to, blocks, or is blocked by the issues being entered.

    ![Adding a related issue](img/related_issues_add_v12_8.png)